alirezarezaeikalat/mit-6.042/readMe.txt

         =>k1.k2. ... .kr ≋ k1.k2. ... .kr k^Ø(n) (mod n)
         based on gcd(k1.k2. ... .kr, n) = 1 and lemma 1 => k^Ø(n) ≋ 1 (mod n)

-23. Fermat's little theorm: Suppose p is prime and k is in {1, 2, ... , p - 1} then k^(p-1) ≋ 1 (mod p)
+23. Fermat's little theorem: Suppose p is prime and k is in {1, 2, ... , p - 1} then k^(p-1) ≋ 1 (mod p)

-    We can use this theorm to calculate the multiplicative inverse of k:
+    We can use this theorem to calculate the multiplicative inverse of k:

         k.k^(p-2) = k^(p-1) ≋ 1 (mod p) so k^(p-2) is the multiplicative inverse of k (mod p) => k